 BBQ 101: White BBQ Sauce - Barbecuing is not what it used to be.
-When growing up the only time that my family would start up the grill or smoker was in the summer and on the weekends.
+When growing up, my family's only time would start up the grill or smoker was in the summer and on the weekends.
 Today, people barbecue every night and all year round.
-Barbecue sauces have come along way since then as well.
+Barbecue sauces have come a long way since then as well.
 There used to be only a couple of choices at your local market.

-But now with the invention of “super” markets the amount barbecue sauces you can buy locally has grown significantly.
-For those gourmet barbecue sauces the web is probably the only place you will find these unique sauces.
-If you don’t live in the Alabama area the only place you will find traditional White BBQ Sauce like Big Bob Gibson’s is on the web or of course you can try to make it yourself.
+But now, with the invention of “super” markets, the amount of barbecue sauces you can buy locally has grown significantly.
+For those gourmet barbecue sauces, the web is probably the only place you will find these unique sauces.
+If you don’t live in the Alabama area, the only place you will find traditional White BBQ Sauce like Big Bob Gibson’s is on the web, or of course, you can try to make it yourself.

-In Alabama Barbecue traditional Sauce uses Mayonnaise as its base rather than tomato sauce, vinegar, or any of the other more typical barbecue sauce bases.
+In Alabama, Barbecue traditional Sauce uses Mayonnaise as its base rather than tomato sauce, vinegar, or other more typical barbecue sauce bases.
 It is clearly a region favorite.
-Bob Gibson of Decatur, Alabama is credited with the invention the white sauce back in 1925.
-Friends and family were first treated to this secret-recipe sauce on chicken and pork at weekend barbecues where boards were nailed to trees for tables.
-Today, this famous mayonnaise-based condiment is traditionally employed to baste chicken, seafood and pork.
+Bob Gibson of Decatur, Alabama, is credited with the invention of the white sauce back in 1925.
+Friends and family were first treated to this secret-recipe sauce on chicken and pork at weekend barbecues where they nailed boards to trees for tables.
+Today, this famous mayonnaise-based condiment is traditionally employed to baste chicken, seafood, and pork.

 White BBQ Sauce makes a unique experience.
-Use this recipe when grilling chicken; brush lightly over the chicken during the last few minutes of grilling.
+Use this recipe when grilling chicken; brush lightly over the chicken during the last few grilling minutes.
 This sauce is also great for dipping; keep some sauce aside for passing at the table.

 White BBQ Sauce Recipe

 3/4 quart apple cider vinegar

 1/2 cup corn syrup